RayJayShark/RayJayShark.github.io/index.md

 ## Code Review
 Click <a href="https://youtu.be/MvgIYVz5mVM" target="_blank">here</a> to see my video code review of Poker Bot before making some planned enhancements.
+The pre-enhancement source code can be found on the pre-enhancement branch of the git repository <a href="https://github.com/RayJayShark/PokerBot/tree/pre-enhancement" target="_blank">here</a>.

 ## Enhancements
 There were three enhancments made to this project, one for each of the following categories: